MuckRock/documentcloud/README.md

    ```
    - `make install` and `make dev` on the [DocumentCloud frontend](https://github.com/muckrock/documentcloud-frontend) to start the frontend (used at end).
 8. In Squarelet Django admin page, follow the instructions as for the ["Squarelet Integration" on MuckRock](https://github.com/muckrock/muckrock/#squarelet-integration), except:
-   - when creating the OpenID as set out in those instructions, also add `Redirect URIs`: `http://api.dev.documentcloud.org/accounts/complete/squarelet` and `http://minio.documentcloud.org/accounts/complete/squarelet`.
+   - When creating the OpenID as set out in those instructions, also add `Redirect URIs`: `http://api.dev.documentcloud.org/accounts/complete/squarelet` and `http://minio.documentcloud.org/accounts/complete/squarelet`.
    - Set Post-logout Redirect UI: `http://dev.documentcloud.org`
    - Scopes (one per line):
       ```